espanido

 • El parque donde juego es grande. - The park where I play is big.

-• La sopa que cocinaste está deliciosa. - The soup that you cooked is delicious.
+• La lámpara que compraste es moderna. - The lamp that you bought is modern.

 • La máquina que compré está rota. - The machine that I bought is broken.